 Soldering Flux

-The flux used in soldering is rosin flux as it serves different purposes on the joint such as adding mechanical strength and electrical contact to the joint. this rosin flux also has advantages on surfaces containing impurities such as oil, dirt, or oxidation.
+The flux used in soldering is rosin flux, as it serves different purposes on the joint, such as adding mechanical strength and electrical contact to the joint.
+This rosin flux also offers benefits on surfaces that contain impurities like oil, dirt, or oxidation.
 It helps to prevent oxidation and sometimes cleans the metal chemically.
 Sometimes a wetting agent will be applied to reduce surface tension.

 Applications of Soldering